VPS & Dedicated Hosting: DNS Management: SPF Records

 Protect your email reputation and combat email spoofing by setting up a Sender Policy Framework (SPF) record.
 It's a type of DNS record that notifies the recipient's mail host which mail servers are authorized to send email from your domain name, making it much more difficult for someone to spoof your email address trying to impersonate you.

 On our VPS and Dedicated hosting plans, email is sent out directly from the server.
-The default SPF record authorizes the IP address of the VPS or Dedicated server, so each one is different.
+The default SPF record authorizes the VPS or Dedicated server's IP address, so each one is different.
 Here is an example of what the default SPF record would be for a server at 198.51.100.123.

 v=spf1 +a +mx +ip4:198.51.100.123 ~all

 - v=spf1 specifies that this is an SPF record.

 - +a +mx +ip4:198.51.100.123 authorizes sending from the domain's A record, MX record, and ipv4 address 198.51.100.123.

 - This is the record where you can add IP addresses and include SPF rules for other domains.

 - Third-party email marketing tools often require that you update your SPF record to accommodate their servers.